 - Medical Emergencies - An individual experiencing a possible medical emergency.

 - Earthquake - An earthquake is likely to occur with little or no warning.

-The MedAlert system sends emergency alert notifications that may impact SIU-SOM operations.
-Messages are received through cell phone, e-mail, and pager.
-In order to receive emergency information, students, other learners, staff and faculty must register with the MedAlert system.
+The RAVE(MedAlert) system sends emergency alert notifications that may impact SIU-SOM operations.
+Messages are received through cell phone, e-mail, and/or pager.
+In order to receive emergency information, students, residents, staff and faculty must register with the RAVE(MedAlert) system.

 Students, faculty and staff of SIUSOM receive both initial and annually recurring refresher training regarding the School’s emergency response procedures and protocols.
 This training has two overall goals.
 First, it provides specific information and guidance regarding the procedures individuals are to follow in response to an emergency.
 This includes response to fires, tornado warnings, active shooter situation, etc. Second, this training provides a general overview of the School’s central emergency management procedures for responding to and recovering from a hazardous incident or emergency event.
 This includes a discussion of the School’s All-Hazards Emergency Operations Plan (AHEOP) and the roles/responsibilities of the SIUSOM Incident Command Organization (ICO).